Common Functions¶

 - count_by_range(a, range_starts, range_ends)¶

-Count the bits that are true in multiple ranges of the same array of booleans.
+- Count true bits in array ranges - Count the bits that are true in multiple ranges of the same array of booleans. - Parameters

 - create_labez_matrix(dba, parameters, val)¶